okteto/destroy-pipeline/README.md

-# GitHub Actions for Okteto Cloud
+# GitHub Actions for Okteto

-## Automate your development workflows using Github Actions and Okteto Cloud
+## Automate your development workflows using Github Actions and Okteto
-GitHub Actions gives you the flexibility to build an automated software development workflows.
-With GitHub Actions for Okteto Cloud you can create workflows to build, deploy and update your applications in [Okteto Cloud](https://cloud.okteto.com).
+GitHub Actions gives you the flexibility to build automated software development workflows.
+With GitHub Actions for Okteto you can create workflows to build, deploy and update your applications in [Okteto](https://okteto.com).

-Get started today with a [free Okteto Cloud account](https://cloud.okteto.com)!
+Try Okteto for free for 30 days, no credit card required.
+[Start your 30-day trial now](https://www.okteto.com/free-trial/)!

 # Github Action for developers to delete Okteto Pipelines from a GitHub Actions workflow

-You can use this action to delete an [Okteto Pipeline](https://okteto.com/blog/cloud-based-development-environments/) based on Github events.

-You can use this action to cleanup your CI/CD workflow in [Okteto Cloud](https://cloud.okteto.com).
+You can use this action to cleanup your CI/CD workflow in [Okteto](https://okteto.com).

 [This document](https://okteto.com/docs/tutorials/getting-started-with-pipelines/index.html) has more information on this workflow.